inventhouse/statemachine/README.md

-# statemachine
+# StateMachine
-Fun with state machines and automata
+_Fun with state machines and automata_

+---